 Not only do frequent flyer programs gain customer loyalty, they also contribute a significant profit to airlines' bottom lines.

 Airlines sell points to third parties, such as credit card companies, or businesses such as hotels and car hire companies, who use the points to entice customers.
 So long as they sell the points for more money than it costs them for customers to redeem them, the airline is winning.
 Even better for them if the points expire before they're redeemed.

 It's not really about loyalty, it's about gathering informationSteve Worthington, adjunct professor, Swinburne Business School

 It's clear who benefits most from the frequent flyer scheme.
 It's "definitely the airline", says Steve Worthington, an adjunct professor at the Swinburne Business School.
 In addition to being a great money maker, he says the real cost to the consumer of loyalty programs is the personal data that you give away almost for free.

 When spending your points, you're sharing what you're buying through the airlines' online stores as well as through all the other frequent flyer incentives.
 This consumer spending data is very valuable.

 "It's not really about loyalty, it's about gathering information.
 I don't think we realise how much information we give away when we join," says Worthington.

 - Don't let potential frequent flyer points sway your decision about which airline to choose.
 Just choose the flight with the most competitive rate.

-- If you're spending points you'll get the best bang for your buck on seat upgrades and domestic flights.
+- If you're spending points, you'll get the best bang for your buck on seat upgrades.

-- Do the sums on how much (roughly) the points you'll earn will be worth – times your points by 0.01 (1 cent).
+- Calculate roughly how much your points will be worth – times them by 0.01 (one cent).